 Miniaturization has enabled so many unfathomable dreams.
-Shrinking down electronic circuits has allowed us to access technology like smartphones, health watches, medical probes, nano-satellites, unthinkable a couple decades ago.
+Shrinking down electronic circuits has allowed us to access technology like smartphones, health watches, medical probes, nano-satellites, unthinkable a couple of decades ago.
 Just imagine that in the course of 60 years, the transistor has gone from being the size of your hand palm to 14 nanometers in dimension, 1000 times smaller than the diameter of a hair.

 Miniaturization has pushed technology to a new era of optical circuitry.
-But, in parallel, it has also triggered new challenges and obstacles to overcome, for example, on how to deal with controlling and guiding light at the nanometer scale.
+But, in parallel, it has also triggered new challenges and obstacles to overcome, for example, how to deal with controlling and guiding light at the nanometer scale.
 New techniques have been on the rise searching for ways to confine light into extremely tiny spaces, millions of times smaller than current ones.
-Researchers had earlier on found that metals can compress light below the wavelength-scale (diffraction limit).
+Researchers had earlier on found that metals can compress light below the wavelength scale (diffraction limit).

-In that aspect, Graphene — a material composed from a single layer of carbon atoms, with exceptional optical and electrical properties, is capable of guiding light in the form of “plasmons,” which are oscillations of electrons that are strongly interacting with light.
+In that aspect, Graphene — a material composed of a single layer of carbon atoms, with exceptional optical and electrical properties, is capable of guiding light in the form of “plasmons,” which are oscillations of electrons that are strongly interacting with light.
 These graphene plasmons have a natural ability to confine light to very small spaces.
 However, until now it was only possible to confine these plasmons in one direction, while the actual ability of light to interact with small particles, like atoms and molecules, resides in the volume that it can be compressed into.
 This type of confinement, in all three dimensions, is commonly regarded as an optical cavity.

 In a recent study published in Science, ICFO researchers Itai Epstein, David Alcaraz, Varum-Varma Pusapati, Avinash Kumar, Tymofiy Khodkow, led by ICREA Prof. at ICFO Frank Koppens, in collaboration with researchers from MIT, Duke University, Université Paris-Saclay, and Universidad do Minho, have succeeded to build a new type of cavity for graphene plasmons, by integrating metallic cubes of nanometer sizes over a graphene sheet.
-Their approach enabled to realize the smallest optical cavity ever built for infrared light, which is based on these plasmons.
+Their approach enabled them to realize the smallest optical cavity ever built for infrared light, which is based on these plasmons.

 In their experiment, they used silver nanocubes of 50 nanometers in size, which were sprinkled randomly on top of the graphene sheet, with no specific pattern or orientation.
 This allowed each nanocube, together with graphene, to act as a single cavity.
 Then they sent infrared light through the device and observed how the plasmons propagated into the space between the metal nanocube and the graphene, being compressed only to that very small volume.